bkuhn/talks/University-of-Nebraska-2013/academia.markdown

     - Legal BSD release left incomplete system.
     - Took years for BSD to work again.

-+ BSD only barely recovered.
++ BSD, as a project, only barely recovered.

 # The Rise of Copyleft